bitauth/libauth/.github/CONTRIBUTING.md

 ## Design Guidelines

-* **start small, compose** - Compose larger functions from their smallest possible components.
+- **start small, compose** - Compose larger functions from their smallest possible components.
-* **export early and often** - Let consumers access functionality at all levels of complexity (for maximum remix-ability).
+- **export early and often** - Let consumers access functionality at all levels of complexity (for maximum remix-ability).
 Make it reasonable for consumers to substitute their own implementations where possible.
+For consumers where code-size is an issue, this library should be easily tree-shakable to the minimum possible code needed.
-* **trust the caller** - runtime type-checking is a code smell.
+- **trust the caller** - Runtime type-checking is a code smell.
 If the function accepts a string, assume it's been given a string.
 TypeScript definitions should expose improperly called functions to the developer at compile time, don't re-implement it at runtime.
+(Where TypeScript's lack of dependent types prevents us from checking the validity of an input at compile time, resist the urge to check it at runtime.
+Trust that the caller can test their code themselves.)
-* **simple > ergonomic** - Clever, javascript-y interfaces are fun until they're limiting.
+- **simple > ergonomic** - Clever, javascript-y interfaces are fun until they're limiting.
 We export simple primitives; other projects can wrap this library to provide friendlier interfaces.
-* **clarity > performance** - Performance is a secondary goal.
+- **clarity > performance** - Performance is a secondary goal.
 If our consumers need to squeeze out performance from a single machine, they should switch to something lower-level.
-The best way to speed up a consumer of this library is to parallelize it across more machines.
+The best way to speed up a consumer of this library is to parallelize it across more hardware.
-* **ignore historical names** - Many Bitcoin implementations make imprecise (and even misleading) naming choices for historical reasons.
+- **don't overvalue historical names** - Many Bitcoin implementations make imprecise (and even misleading) naming choices for historical reasons.
 We make little effort to match the type/function names of other Bitcoin implementations; names should be chosen to improve clarity.
-* **don't add package dependencies** - This library should be as simple and stable as possible.
+- **don't add package dependencies** - This library should be as simple and stable as possible.
 Generally, if something is hard enough to warrant bringing in a dependency, it's something this library should provide.
 (Can you compile and expose a WASM version?)

+## Some practical details

+- **accept `readonly`, return mutable** - We should always return mutable types to allow consumers the option of mutating results without running afoul of type-checking.
+For the same reason, when we accept a value, we should always accept it as `readonly` for maximum flexibility.
+- **use `tslint:disable-next-line` or `tslint:disable-line`** - It's ok to disable tslint; in some cases, rules should be disabled every time they're hit (e.g. `no-bitwise`).
+By using single-line disables, we clearly mark intentional deviations from our conventions.

 ## Areas for Improvement